CS5010/Analyzing-Apartment-Data/Report/Final-Report.md

 Here, we provide a high-level description of the ways we went above and beyond the original project specification.
 We outline the techniques here and provide deeper analysis and insights in the subsequent Results section.

+## 5 Results
+We began with a number of interesting queries as follows:
+1. What is the mean price of an apartment?
+2. What percentage of apartments have wood floors?
+3. What is the median number of starbucks nearby?
+4. What is the average sq ft by # number of bedrooms?

+Next we built a regression model to predict price for the potential regressors, including many categorical variables for amenities.
+We were worried about multicollinearity of quantitative independent variables as well as association between qualitative independent variables.
+The correlation matrix (shown below) reveals a high correlation between bedrooms and bathrooms.
+We left both variables in to allow our forward selection model to choose the better of the two.

+Using the Cramer’s V test to explore categorical variable association, we found (shown below) high association between (Dishwasher, Refrigerator) and between (cats, dogs).
+We dropped regressors for Dogs, and Refrigerator.

+Next, we built a regression model using forward selection given a radius of 5 miles from each apartment to determine the number of local Starbuck stores.

+The resulting coefficients with radius = 5 miles were as follows:

+We were particularly interested in whether or not the number of local Starbucks would be a statistically significant predictor.
+Indeed, forward selection found it to be the second strongest factor (behind bathrooms).
+Each local Starbucks within a 5 mile radius is associated with a $17.07 increase in monthly rent.
+We do not necessarily think there is a causal relationship here; instead, our hypothesis is that Starbucks are cited highly desirable locations.
+Moreover, there are more Starbucks locations in areas with higher population density and it is the population that ‘causes’ the increase in demand.

+As noted above, the adj $R^2$ with radius=5 miles is 41.8%.
+By comparison, we repeated the forward selection algorithm excluding the starbucksCount variable and found adj $R^2$ drops to 28.6%.
+This strengthened our conviction in using the Starbucks count as a predictor.